Hemp Oil Vs. CBD Oil: The Beginners Ultimate Guide

 Beginners Guide CBD

-What is CBD?
+What is Hemp?

 What is Hemp Oil?

 Hemp oil is a product that is extracted straight from the hemp plant.
 All of the plants that are within the Cannabis family can produce this oil, but industrial hemp is what is typically used to make hemp oil.
-Industrial hemp means that this is a plant that has been explicitly grown for commercial production.
+Industrial hemp means that this plant has been explicitly grown for commercial production.

-It will not contain psychoactive substances (typically THC) that will make you high, and usually, the best quality hemp oil products are made from the seeds.
+It will not contain psychoactive substances (typically THC) that will make you high, and usually, the best quality hemp oil products are made from seeds.

 Hemp and CBD Oil: What Is the Main Difference?